-The following is a compilation of interviews with artists, scholars, curators, and archivists collected between November and December 2016.
+The following is a compilation of interviews with artists, scholars, curators, and archivists conducted in late 2016 and late 2019.
 The aim of these conversations is to give both an introduction to topics on photography and the personal perspective of the interviewee, which is why the videos are only modestly edited and broader in scope.
 I want to thank all participants for their time and welcoming me to their studios and offices.

-The interviewees are: Hernán Rodríguez Villegas, Mario Fonseca Velasco, Zaida González Ríos, Sebastián Calfuqueo Aliste, Sergio Parra, Gonzalo Leiva Quijada, Carla Franceschini Fuenzalida, Montserrat Rojas Corradi, Javier Godoy, José Pablo Concha Lagos, Sebastián Gherrë, Jack Ceitelis, Nicholas Jackson, Sebastian Mejia, Cristián Maturana, Carlos Silva Troncoso.
+The interviewees are: Renato Ordenes San Martín, Hernán Rodríguez Villegas, Mario Fonseca Velasco, Zaida González Ríos, Sebastián Calfuqueo Aliste, Sergio Parra, Gonzalo Leiva Quijada, Carla Franceschini Fuenzalida, Montserrat Rojas Corradi, Javier Godoy, José Pablo Concha Lagos, Sebastián Gherrë, Jack Ceitelis, Nicholas Jackson, Sebastian Mejia, Cristián Maturana, Carlos Silva Troncoso.

 Hernán Rodríguez is the director of the Museo Andino in the south of Santiago de Chile.
 Between 1976 and 1992 he was director of the Museo Histórico Nacional, during which he oversaw its move to the current building at Plaza de Armas and the creation of several new collection areas.
 In this process, he founded the photographic archive of the museum and laid the foundations for the collection, care, research, and not least appreciation of photography in Chile.
 In this interview, he talks about the beginnings of the archive, his personal interest in photography, and the relation of Chile with its neighbors.